-The draft 2015-2016 IDP was adopted by Council on 28 March 2014 and made available to the public for written representations or inputs in terms of section 21A & B of the Local Government: Municipal Systems Act, 32 of 2000.
-Public participation meetings were also conducted from the 13th of April until the 13th of May 2015 to enable all the stakeholders to make inputs on the Draft IDP and Budget.
-The stakeholders include organised business (which include Rates Payers Associations, KLCBT, NAFCOC,Farmers Association etc), Traditional Leaders, Ward Committees, Community Development Workers, Non -Governmental Organisations, community structures and communities in general).
+The draft 2016-2017 IDP was adopted by Council on 23 March 2016 and made available to the public for written representations or inputs in terms of section 21A & B of the Local Government: Municipal Systems Act, 32 of 2000 from 29 March to 29 April 2016.
+Public participation meetings were conducted from the 15th to 21st of April 2016 to enable all the stakeholders to make inputs on the Draft IDP and Budget.
+The consulted stakeholders include organised business (namely Rates Payers Associations, KLCBT, NAFCOC, Farmers Association etc), Traditional Leaders, Ward Committees, Community Development Workers, Non -Governmental Organisations, community structures and communities in general.

-The IDP was also presented at Ehlanzeni District Municipality's IDP rep forum on the 18th March and 20th of May 2015 to give the sector departments, district and adjacent municipalities to comment on the document.
+The IDP was also presented at the Ehlanzeni District Municipality's IDP rep forum on 29 April and 5 May 2016 respectively to afford sector departments, district and adjacent municipalities any opportunity to comment on the document.